Evolution of the infrared luminosity function and its corresponding dust-obscured star formation rate density out to z~6: Analysis and discussion

-The IR luminosities for the galaxies constituting the faint-end portion of the luminosity function were extracted indirectly via stacking the optical/near-IR samples in the FIR {\it Herschel} and JCMT maps, using the stellar mass as proxies.
-The rationale behind it is that the star-forming galaxies' IR luminosities are tightly correlated with their stellar masses via the so-called main sequence (MS; e.g., \citealt{Speagle_2014, Tomczak_2016, Daddi_2022, Popesso_2023, Koprowski_2024}).
-The stacking procedure was performed by \citet{Koprowski_2024} and we adopt their results in this work (Figure\,\ref{fig:lir} with the individual $L_{\rm IR}$ values listed in Table\,\ref{tab:lir}).
-The redshift bins were designed to encompass $\sim$1 billion years of Universe evolution, ranging from 1 to 9 billion years after the Big Bang (with the corresponding redshift bins of [0.45, 0.6, 0.75, 1.0, 1.2, 1.6, 2.2, 3.2, 5.7]).
+The IR luminosities for the galaxies constituting the faint-end portion of the luminosity function were extracted indirectly by stacking the optical/near-IR samples in the FIR {\it Herschel} and JCMT maps and using the stellar mass as proxies.
+The rationale behind this approach is that the IR luminosities of the star-forming galaxies are tightly correlated with their stellar masses via the so-called main sequence (e.g., \citealt{Speagle_2014, Tomczak_2016, Daddi_2022, Popesso_2023, Koprowski_2024}).
+The stacking procedure was performed by \citet{Koprowski_2024}, and we adopted their results in this work (Figure\,\ref{fig:lir} with the individual $L_{\rm IR}$ values listed in Table\,\ref{tab:lir}).
+The redshift bins were designed to encompass the approximately 1 billion years of Universe evolution, ranging from 1 to 9 billion years after the Big Bang (with the corresponding redshift bins of [0.45, 0.6, 0.75, 1.0, 1.2, 1.6, 2.2, 3.2, 5.7]).

-As we are considering a star-forming galaxies sample here, our assessment of the faint end of the IR luminosity function excludes, in effect, both quiescent and starburst galaxies (see \citealt{Koprowski_2024} for details).
-This is warranted as passive sources are much less numerous than the active galaxies and exhibit significantly lower IR luminosities at given stellar mass, rendering their contribution to the resulting LF negligible.
-Starbursts, on the other hand, are much more luminous in the IR and their contribution to the LF is, therefore, assessed using the ALMA data, as explained in Section\,\ref{sec:lf2}.
+As we consider a sample of star-forming galaxies here, our assessment of the faint end of the IR luminosity function in effect excludes both quiescent and starburst galaxies (see \citealt{Koprowski_2024} for details).
+This is warranted, as passive sources are much less numerous than the active galaxies, and they exhibit significantly lower IR luminosities at a given stellar mass, rendering their contribution to the resulting LF negligible.
+Starbursts, on the other hand, are much more luminous in the IR, and their contribution to the LF is therefore assessed using the ALMA data, as explained in Section\,\ref{sec:lf2}.

 Since the $L_{\rm IR}$-$M_\ast$ relation, similarly to the star-forming main sequence, exhibits a turnover at high masses, the functional form of \citet{Lee_2015} was adopted: